cknswau/blackjack-game/README.md

 5, found a bug where 2x 11 could be selected by the random geberator, that will be fixed with the note above about makeing a 11 a 1 if a 11 makes the total > 21
 6. make the chips counter work, by reducing $5 each game, adding $10 on a win and $15 on a BJ

-17/1/24: made it so when a game is started, the start game button is hidden, and the new card button is shown. (above #2) 17/1/24: changed new card button to hit, to get ready for stand button and dealer (above #3) 17/1/24: cleaned alot of code and rewrote heaps
+17/1/24: made it so when a game is started, the start game button is hidden, and the new card button is shown. (above #2)<br>
+17/1/24: changed new card button to hit, to get ready for stand button and dealer (above #3)<br>
+17/1/24: cleaned alot of code and rewrote heaps<br>
+18/1/24: added chip count to localStorage, need to reset when 0, will do that later<br>